The short answer is "No!"

 We accept trainees from 18 years old (on day 1 of the training programme), and there is no upper age limit.
 Providing you are capable of maintaining your skills and fitness level, everyone is welcome to volunteer.
-There is a proof of fitness walk that expects all operational members to walk five miles in under two hours carrying team equipment, carry a loaded stretcher and perform chest compressions as part of Basic Life Support.
-There is no fitness requirements for non-operational members in a support role such as fundraising are not required to complete a proof of fitness walk.
+The is the expectation that all operational members are comfortably capable of walking five miles in under two hours over rough terrain whilst carrying team equipment, carry a loaded stretcher and perform chest compressions as part of Basic Life Support.
+There is no fitness requirements for non-operational members in a support role such as fundraising.

 To drive a team vehicle, you must be 25 years old.
 Members over 75 have a reduced level of Personal Accident Insurance coverage